hasley1234/Emerging-Technologies-5026-DST/README.md

 Psychological inflluential clothing that measures core temperature and identifies moods and releases fragrances to counteract bad moods, depressive states or to maintain possible moods-its all available to look up.
 Our ability to identify age by scent identified studies.
 One may think of Digital Scent Technology like unto 3-D printer, and this is operated to the need of the machine that creates and emits the product, but to digitally "transfer" scent all that is needed is code.
 So the data is sent across the web for the recipient to access the smell but the scent molecules themselves did not travel.

-Many perfumes are made by extracting sscented oil from natural ingredients.
+Many perfumes are made by extracting scented oil from natural ingredients.
 These ingredients can includes various plants, fruit, woods and even animal secretions.
 Other resources like alcohol, coal, tars, and petrochemicals can be used during the manufacturing process.
 Fragrance notes are essentially the different scent layers that make up the final fragrance.
 The scents are split into three distinct elements.
 Top notes, heart notes and base notes.
-Together, the top, heart and base notes work together to create a beautiful fragrance.
+Together, the top, heart and base notes work to create a beautiful fragrance.

 ORIGIN OF DIGITAL SCENT TECHNOLOGY

 The common ingredient found in perfume are beyzel, alcohol, ethanol, ethylacetate, bsenzaldehyde, camhor, formaldehyde, methylene chloride and limonene.
 "Dexter Smith and Joel
 Lloyd Bellenson" experts in bioinformatics and genomics, started from the following idea: if we can find the essence of a biological smell and build a profile, we can digitalize and broadcast it."

-IN 1999, digiScent developed a computer peripheral device called ismell, which was designed to emit a smell when a user visited a web site or opened an email.
+IN 1999, digiScent developed a computer peripheral device called iSmell, which was designed to emit a smell when a user visited a web site or opened an email.
 The device contain a cartridge with 128 “primary odors”, which could be mixed to replicate natural and man-made odors.